jabas06/l2tp-ipsec-vpn-client/README.md

     sudo nano /etc/ipsec.secrets

-Paste the following and save the file (replace your_pre_shared_key with your PSK value):
+Replace the file content with the following and save the file (replace your_pre_shared_key with your PSK value):

     : PSK "your_pre_shared_key"